Nashavi/avikamath.com/_posts/2017-03-07-relgioustext.md

 Text analytics is the process of analyzing unstructured raw data, extracting relevant information from it and transforming it into useful business information.
 Text Analytics has a wide range of application from ranging sentiment analysis, creating spam filters , automatic ad placements, social media monitoring to extracting competitive intelligence, national security, competitive intelligence and scientific discovery.

 A recently released package [tidytext](http://tidytextmining.com/) by [Julia Silge](https://twitter.com/juliasilge) and [David Robinson](https://twitter.com/drob) for R has some awesome incredible capabilities to do some heavy lifting with text.
-This mini-project was also a way to get used to this package while understanding some philosophical ideas from these sacred texts.{: .notice}
+This mini-project was also a way to get used to this package while understanding some philosophical ideas from these sacred texts.
+{: .notice}

 Since these sacred books are not originally in English I relied on translations by Shri Purohit Swami for [The Bhagavad Gita](http://www.ulc.org/wp-content/uploads/2012/10/Bhagavad-Gita.pdf), Abdullah Yusuf Ali for [The Holy Quran](http://streathammosque.org/uploads/quran/english-quran-yusuf-ali.pdf), The Project Gutenberg Edition for [The King James Bible](http://www.gutenberg.org/cache/epub/10/pg10.txt), James Legge for [The Tao Te Ching](http://www.gutenberg.org/cache/epub/216/pg216.txt). **_The analysis is completely done as a research and I have tried to provide an unbiased representation of the results of data mining._**